Bazzin07/Bazzin07/README.md

 - 👋 Hi, I’m @Bazzin07
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Backend development
+- 🌱 I’m currently exploring Backend development
 - 💞️ I’m looking to collaborate on more web development related projects
 - 📫 How to reach me through discord : ayush_077